 Wastewater System Sustainability Practices | Recorded on November 12, 2024 In this recording of our recent live webinar "Wastewater System Sustainability Practices" viewers will discover some of the most helpful resources for wastewater system sustainability practices and learn how to use our search tools at WaterOperator.org to find additional resources and training events.
 This webinar series from WaterOperator.org covers topics relevant to wastewater operators, including funding, asset management, compliance, and water quality.
 Certificates of attendance will be delivered upon request to live attendees but are not available for watching this replay.
 November 13, 2024 By Katelyn McLaughlin Sustainability, Wastewater free resources, sustainability, wastewater, wastewater sustainability 0 0 Comment Read More »

-How to Utilize the Clean Water State Revolving Fund (CWSRF) The Clean Water State Revolving Fund (CWSRF) is a resource for communities looking to improve water quality and infrastructure.
+What is the Clean Water State Revolving Fund (CWSRF)?
+The Clean Water State Revolving Fund (CWSRF) is a resource for communities looking to improve water quality and infrastructure.
 Established by the Environmental Protection Agency (EPA), the CWSRF provides low-cost financing for a wide range of water quality projects.
 The CWSRF operates as a federal-state partnership, offering financial assistance to communities for projects that protect and improve water quality.
 This includes decentralized wastewater treatment systems, energy efficiency improvements, water reuse projects, security measures at publicly owned treatment works, and more.
-We have provided a step-by-step guide on how to make the most of this valuable program: Identify Eligible Projects: The first step is to determine if your project is eligible for CWSRF funding.
+It can be a long process to obtain these funds but if you aren't sure where to start, we have included some first steps below: Identify Eligible Projects: The first step is to determine if your project is eligible for CWSRF funding.
 Eligible projects include wastewater treatment, stormwater management, water conservation, green infrastructure initiatives, and more.
 Contact Your State CWSRF Program: Each state manages its own CWSRF program.
 Reach out to your state’s CWSRF office to get specific information on application procedures, deadlines, and requirements.
 They can provide guidance tailored to your project and location.
 Prepare Your Application: Gather all necessary documentation and complete the application forms.
 This typically includes project plans, environmental reviews, and financial information.
 Your state CWSRF office can assist with this process to ensure your application is complete and accurate.
-Submit!
 If you're looking to learn more about the CWSRF, the Environmental Finance Center Network (EFCN) offers an in-depth webinar series on their YouTube channel.
 This series is designed to help communities, water systems, and wastewater systems navigate the complexities of the CWSRF funding process.
 Each session covers essential topics such as project planning, working with engineers, setting project milestones, and financial management.
 You can watch the 12-video series on EFCN's YouTube channel.
 November 8, 2024 By Katelyn McLaughlin Financial Management, Funding Clean Water State Revolving Fund, CWSRF, funding, how to 0 0 Comment Read More »

 Flushable Wipes: The Bane of the Wastewater Industry In the video below, featured on Icon Water's YouTube channel, they test a "flushable" wet wipe to see how well it dissolves in water compared to toilet paper, wet wipes (not labeled flushable), and paper towels.
 All 4 products are spun for 30 minutes in water to display how well each of these products breaks down when you flush them.
 Flushable wipes have been the plague of the wastewater industry for years due to the problems they cause for systems.
 Not only can they clog pipes, damage equipment, and harm the environment, but they require increased maintenance for utilities.
 The most recent legislation regarding flushable wipes is the Wastewater Infrastructure Pollution Prevention and Environmental Safety (WIPPES) Act.
 This bill was passed by the U.S. House of Representatives in June 2024.
 This act "would require the Federal Trade Commission to create a uniform label for products that have and/or require a 'Do Not Flush' label" in order to reduce consumer confusion and help to protect wastewater systems.
 Additionally, Michigan recently passed a law in July 2024 that prohibits manufacturers from marketing wipes as “flushable.”
 Further Reading...
 Oregon To Require Do Not Flush Labeling On Wipes | Nonwovens Industry These ‘flushable’ wipes shouldn’t be flushed, plumbers say | The Hill Hanford city warns residents against flushing non-flushable wipes | YourCentralValley.com WIPPES Act - Set To Create National Standard For Wipes Labeling | Nonwovens Industry New Michigan law bans ‘flushable’ label on most bathroom wipes | MLive November 1, 2024 By Katelyn McLaughlin Wastewater, Water News flushable wipes, wastewater, WIPPES Act 0 0 Comment Read More »